AYY’s Harassment Contact Persons

-You can also interfere with inappropriate conduct together with someone if interfering on your own feels difficult.
+You can also ask someone for help if intervening on your own feels difficult.
 As well as communicating the inappropriateness of the conduct, it is also important to support the person facing inappropriate behaviour.
 The more people show they are on the harassed person’s side, the clearer the message about what kind of behaviour is acceptable in the community.

 What to do if you encounter inappropriate conduct in a teaching situation?

 If you experience harassment or inappropriate treatment during teaching or in a study-related situation, you can tell the lecturer or another staff member who is present.
-They have a duty to interfere with the situation.
+They have a duty to intervene.

 If the harassment or inappropriate conduct does not stop, or if the harasser is a member of the university staff, you can contact your School’s Head of Learning Services (e-mails addresses are [email protected]), who has a duty to take the matter further.